 Safe Mercury Removal

 We believe that dentistry should be holistically inclined, biologically based, and not have an impact on the general health of each patient.
 Because of its inferior properties and the potential for mercury release, long ago, we decided not to use mercury-silver filling material.
-More recently, we have adopted specific practices to minimize mercury exposure to our patients, ourselves and the environment during removal and replacement:
+For the past three years, we have employed specific practices to minimize mercury exposure to our patients, ourselves and the environment during removal and replacement:

 - Utilization of a highly efficient suction system to prevent any ingestion of mercury particles or vapor.
 This can include the use of a rubber dam, an Isolite Systems throat isolator, or other devices that protect vital structures.